 Body as a Whole: headache, asthenia, pain, abdominal pain, fever, chest pain, infection, chills, malaise, neck pain, carcinoma, accidental injury

-Metabolic and Nutritional: peripheral edema, dehydration, edema, generalized edema, hypokalemia, weight loss
+Metabolic and Nutritional Disorders: peripheral edema, dehydration, edema, generalized edema, hypokalemia, weight loss

 Musculoskeletal: arthralgia, bone pain, leg cramps, myalgia